Narcocorrido: Growing popularity in the United States

-Recently, many of the new narco corridos music is being aimed directly at the American market, and produced mainly by Mexican-American entrepreneurs.
+Recently, much of the new narco corridos music is being aimed directly at the American market, and produced mainly by Mexican-American entrepreneurs.
 Like many other concerts or sport events, many corrido artists are choosing American cities as venues for the ability to fill the concert halls at higher ticket prices than would be affordable by the average Mexican citizen.
 Many of the music and CDs are distributed by American labels as well as videos intended solely to be sold in the United States.

-The growing popularity of the music in the U.S. is correlated with Mexican immigration.
+The growing popularity of the music in the US is correlated with Mexican immigration.
 Over a quarter of the residents of the Los Angeles area are now Mexican, and they have brought this folk music style with them.
-Narcocorridos are now played in L.A. clubs, on radio stations, and do not have the negative stigma attached to them by some in Mexico, this is mainly because the Spanish lyrics are only understood by Hispanophones, and the distance American society has with the reality of Mexico, makes them feel they are only listening to works of art and fiction.
+Narcocorridos are now played in LA clubs, on radio stations, and do not have the negative stigma attached to them by some in Mexico, this is mainly because the Spanish lyrics are only understood by Hispanophones, and the distance American society has with the reality of Mexico, makes them feel they are only listening to works of art and fiction.